Mingxuan-Yang/Penalized-Linear-Regression/README.md

 - For regression part, when you use the automatic formula-generating system, please delete what you've written in the formula input.
 Otherwise, it will still use your formula input.

 - If there is an error "address already in use" when executing `make`, it is because the port selected is currently occupied.
 Since we choose one out of 5000 port numbers randomly each time, the problem will likely to disappear for the next port number.

+- If the webpage fails to pop out after `make`, you can open the browser and log in onto http://127.0.0.1:xxxx, where xxxx is the port number stored in port.txt.
+The webpage may fail to pop out because of security settings.

 ### Topics covered